MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-vmware-to-azure.md

 ## Benefits of running VMware workloads in Azure

-Using Azure VMware Solution (AVS), Contoso can now seamlessly run, manage, and secure applications across VMware environments and Microsoft Azure with a common operating framework.
+Using Azure VMware Solution (AVS), Contoso can now seamlessly run, manage, and secure applications across VMware environments and Azure with a common operating framework.

 Contoso will capitalize on existing VMware investments, skills, and tools, including VMware vSphere, vSAN, and vCenter, while using the scale, performance, and innovation of Azure.
 Additional benefits may include: